 TukTuk ❤ #travelmemories #tuktukride #tuktuk #tuktukthailand #tuktukchiangmai #chiangmai #thailand #streetphotography #travelgram #travelphotography #traveling #beautifuldestinations #igs_asia #igerschiangmai #ig_captures #instatraveling #instagood #instadaily #instagram #instalike #instagramers #like #likeback #like4like #like4likes #likeforlike #likeforlikes #like4follow

-When thinking about Thailand, Tuk Tuk is one of the Thai signatures coming up in the tourists’ mind!
+When thinking about Thailand, Tuk Tuk is one of the signature forms of Thai transport that come up in a tourists’ mind!

 Tuk Tuk is another popular transportation for both tourists and local people.
-It is similar to Rod Deang and Taximeter because the Tuk Tuk drivers will ride along the streets looking for passengers.
-The fare is flexible, and it is usually higher than the one compared to Rod Deang and Motorcycle taxi for the same distance.
+It is similar to Rot Daeng and Taximeter because the Tuk Tuk drivers will ride along the streets looking for passengers.
+The fare is flexible, and it is usually higher than the one compared to Rot Daeng and motorcycle taxi for the same distance.

 Even though the Tuk Tuk fare is a little bit higher, it is one of the highlights that travelers from over the world prefer to try!